djbetancourt-gh/funGp/cran-comments.md

 ## Resubmission
 This is a resubmission.
 In this version we have:

+* Fixed an invalid `\doi` specification that was present in multiple md files.
+We corrected it as requested by the CRAN team.

 * Replaced the `djbetancourt@uninorte.edu.co` belonging to the package maintainer with the new `fungp.rpack@gmail.com` one.
   The former is about to turn inactive.
 The later, being a personal